fimbullinter/wotan/packages/wotan/README.md

 This is the default behavior which can be overridden by plugin modules.

+To detect unused or redundant comments you can use the `--report-useless-directives` CLI option.

 ## CLI Options

 * `-c --config <name>` specifies the configuration to use for all files instead of looking for configuration files in parent directories.
 This can either be a file name, the name of a node module containing a shareable config, or the name of a builtin config like `wotan:recommended`